Amid settlement talks, opioids keep taking a grim toll

 “These doctors do this to people.
 This medication does this to people.
 And then what are they supposed to do?” his stepmother said.

 Purdue has entered a proposed settlement with about half the states and 2,000 local governments, but attorneys general in Pennsylvania and many other states have come out against the deal, calling it insufficient.
 They vowed to continue litigation against the company and the family that owns it.
-Days after reaching the tentative settlement that could be worth up to $12 billion over time, Purdue filed for bankruptcy in White Plains, New York.
+Days after reaching the tentative settlement that could be worth up to $12 billion over time, Purdue filed for bankruptcy in White Plains, New York late Sunday night.
 The chairman of the board of directors said in a statement that the company would work with the plaintiffs “to finalize and implement this agreement as quickly as possible,” but several states plan to object to settlement in bankruptcy court.

 In the meantime, communities are struggling with the personal toll wrought by the crisis as well as a ballooning tab for drug treatment, social services and law enforcement.
 Since 1999, opioids have killed about 400,000 Americans.
 U.S. drug overdose deaths climbed year after year for decades, topping 70,000 in 2017 before falling slightly last year.